-Joyce: I was born in Staten Island.
+Joyce Hunter: I was born in Staten Island.
 1939.
 I was born in a home for unwed mothers.
 My mother and father were not married.
 My mother was an Orthodox Jew.
-My father was black.
-And my mother, by the way, was sixteen.
+My father was Black.
+And my mother, by the way, was 16.

-Joyce: Yeah, sixteen-seventeen.
+JH: Yeah, 16, 17.
 She was kind of young.
 And my mother got ill with hepatitis and then we were taken away when my mother was in the hospital.
 Today they call them group homes.
 In those days they called them orphanages even though your parents weren’t dead.
-From the time that I was five until I was fourteen I was in an orphanage.
+From the time that I was five until I was 14 I was in an orphanage.

-Eric: So at fourteen you left the orphanage?
+EM: So at 14 you left the orphanage?

 My mother was like banging on the door and I stopped and she took me to the hospital.
 And I never went back home since.
 That was the last time I was in that home.

 JH: Yeah, I spent my eighteenth birthday in a state hospital.